fourkitchens/frontend-perf/_audit/3-pagespeed.md

     url: https://www.npmjs.com/package/psi
 ---

-Google PageSpeed Insights is a great first step for auditing.
+Google PageSpeed Insights (PSI) is a great first step for auditing.
 It allows you to quickly analyze and identify major bottlenecks in a site's performance.
 Simply enter a URL and PageSpeed returns a 0-100 rating of the URL's performance, with clear instructions for correcting the issues it finds.